 - They make it easy to make very potent edibles, for those who need high doses.

-- They are good choices for those who cannot tolerate the flavor of cannabis.
+- Isolates especially are a good choices for those who cannot tolerate the flavor of cannabis.

-- They also making calculating dosages very simple.
+- Isolates and distillates also making calculating edibles dosages very simple.

 Can you give us a few recipes using distillates?